 Peters & Peters is known for its tax investigations practice defending individuals and corporations in tax investigations and criminal cases.

-We are ranked as experts in this area by the Chambers UK 2021 legal directory, which calls us a “notable practice that has a strong reputation for defending corporate clients in criminal prosecutions and HMRC enforcement actions.”
-[Chambers and Partners 2021].
+We are ranked as experts in this area by the Chambers 2024, which says that we have a “notable practice with a strong reputation for defending corporate clients in criminal prosecutions and HMRC enforcement actions.”